 What is LNG?

-Liquefied natural gas (LNG) is natural gas that has been cooled to a liquid state, at about -260° Fahrenheit, for shipping and storage.
-The volume of natural gas in its liquid state is about 600 times smaller than its volume in its gaseous state.
-This process, which was developed in the 19th century, makes it possible to transport natural gas to places pipelines do not reach and to use natural gas as a transportation fuel.
+Liquefied natural gas (LNG) is natural gas that has been cooled to a liquid state (liquefied), at about -260° Fahrenheit, for shipping and storage.
+The volume of natural gas in its liquid state is about 600 times smaller than its volume in its gaseous state in a natural gas pipeline.
+This liquefaction process, developed in the 19th century, makes it possible to transport natural gas to places natural gas pipelines do not reach and to use natural gas as a transportation fuel.

 LNG increases markets for natural gas

-Where natural gas pipelines are not feasible or do not exist, liquefying natural gas is a way to move natural gas from producing regions to markets, such as to and from the United States and countries in Asia or Europe.
+Where natural gas pipelines are not feasible or do not exist, liquefying natural gas is a way to move natural gas from producing regions to markets, such as to and from the United States and other countries.
 Asian countries combined account for the largest share of global LNG imports.

 Natural gas is transported on specially designed ships as liquefied natural gas (LNG).
 LNG is natural gas that is cooled to -260° Fahrenheit, the temperature at which natural gas becomes a liquid.
 The volume of the liquid is 600 times smaller than the gaseous form.